 The original fit of the piston in the cylinder was stated in the “Aeromodeller” article to be quite tight, but the illustrated plain bearing example has been run quite extensively and is nicely freed-up.
 Compression seal is excellent, but there is very little friction when the engine is turned over with the plug removed.
 The un-finned red-painted cylinder head is only very minimally contoured to match the deflector on the piston crown – basically, it is flat with a shallow recess to provide clearance for the piston baffle.
 The plug is offset towards the transfer side.

 By “feel”, the compression ratio is unusually high, probably to allow the use of straight methanol/castor oil fuel given the fact that nitro-methane was in very short supply behind the Iron Curtain at this time.
-Maris Dislers has offered the comment that modellers in the Eastern Bloc apparently had difficulty getting hold of methanol and would often use ethanol instead.
+Maris Dislers offered the comment that modellers in the Eastern Bloc may have had difficulty getting hold of methanol and would often use ethanol instead.
 I have seen instruction sheets for several Russian glow-plug engines of this period in which ethanol is mentioned as the major fuel constituent.
 It seemed not unlikely that the use of such a fuel may have required a higher compression ratio.
 Thanks to Maris for this suggestion!

 That said, our friend Somi has once again set the record straight, at least as far as Hungary was concerned.
 It seems that ethanol was not used by Hungarian modellers, whatever the case may have been elsewhere.
 Hungarian model clubs were actually supplied with methanol free of charge by the Hungarian Association of Modellers.
 The real problem was nitromethane, which was both very expensive and extremely difficult to obtain.
 This in itself would have argued in favour of high compression ratios to deal with the straight fuel which had to be used for the most part.

 Regardless, my own testing of the plain bearing model (I've never run my as-new ball-race example) seems to suggest that the compression ratio was set rather higher than desirable even when running on methanol – even on low-nitro fuel and a relatively cold plug, the engine actually exhibited progressively-worsening symptoms of pre-ignition as it warmed up.
 For non-contest use, the engine would almost certainly benefit from a reduction in the compression ratio.
 As it is, a super-cold plug has to be used, and even then the pre-ignition problem persists to some degree.
-It is possible that my example has had the compression ratio raised by a previous owner though a reduction in the shimming of the head.
+It seems possible that my example has had the compression ratio raised by a previous owner through a reduction in the shimming of the head.

 The rear induction tube is notably short, again displaying clear Dooling influence.
 The venturi on my ball-race example of the engine is considerably longer, implying perhaps that the component on my plain bearing model has been shortened by a previous owner.
 If so, it was done very neatly indeed ....... you can't tell from an examination.
 It may well be an original feature.
 The companion Y-03 was similarly equipped.

 Throat diameter is a relatively small 6.5 mm – almost down to typical 2.5 cc diesel size - and a conventional 3 mm diameter spraybar-type needle valve assembly is featured which further restricts the induction tube.
 This results in a throat area which appears totally inadequate for a high-performance 5 cc glow-plug engine, perhaps indicating that the plain bearing version of this engine was intended for applications such as control line stunt rather than any form of pure racing.
 The needle valve assembly actually appears to be identical to that used on the X-03 and X-04 diesels covered earlier in this discussion, and the venturi area provided is not that much bigger!
 Although a bit restrictive in terms of high-speed induction efficiency, the combination used certainly gives excellent suction for normal running purposes.